is now available! Read about the new features and fixes from November.

 Migrate an existing extension

-Migrating an existing extension to use webpack is easy and similar to the getting started guide above.
+Migrating an existing extension to use esbuild or webpack is easy and similar to the getting started guide above.
 A real world sample that adopted webpack is the VS Code's References view through this pull request.

 There you can see:

-• Update the debugger configuration launch.json file.
+• Update the task configuration tasks.json file.

 • Update .vscodeignore to exclude node_modules and intermediate output files.